mboljen/backslide/README.md

 + `-l`

-  Select the latest file from the list of wallpaper files.
+  Selects the latest file from the list of wallpaper files.

++ `-q`

+  Quiet mode.

 + `-h`